torchlard/Notes/frontend/DOM.md

 => ordinary constructor in C++ sense cannot be used to create DOM objects ==> compatible with wide range of language (scripting / programming language)

+# Shadow DOM
+question: there's only video tag with source tag, where are play/pause button, progress bar come from?
+ans: shadow DOM

+allow document to insert dom tree during rendering, but it is not part of main DOM tree
+- adv: good encapsulation, outer CSS cannot affect DOM inside shadow root

+## shadow boundary
+any html and css inside shadow root protected from parent document by shadow boundary

+nothing within template is rendered on page until activate it using JS